How healthy are your dog's teeth?

 By Rebecca MacMillan BVetMed BSAVA PGCertSAM MRCVS

 Your dog’s breath may never be the sweetest smelling.
 In fact, sometimes it can be undeniably horrible!
-But if your dog is smelling particularly pungent, and especially if it’s happening often, then you should try to get to the bottom of the issue.
+Fishy breath in dogs isn't unusual but if your dog is smelling particularly pungent, and especially if it happens often, then you should try to get to the bottom of the issue.

-In this post, we take a closer look at four of the most common causes of fishy breath in dogs and the steps you can take to keep them minty fresh…
+In this blog, we look at three causes of fishy breath in dogs and the steps you can take to keep them minty fresh…

 Dental problems